-Jamie Oliver’s Fluffy American Pancakes with walnuts and bananas, and a good squeeze of honey, an indulgent yet healthy breakfast for the whole family to enjoy.
+Jamie Oliver’s Fluffy American Pancakes topped with walnuts and bananas, and a good squeeze of honey, an indulgent yet healthy breakfast or brunch for the whole family to enjoy.
 Make the occasional treat a habit, these beauties will be ready before you can say pancakes.

 No time to make them in the morning?
 You can make a big batch the night before, cover them with kitchen foil, and they will stay nice and fluffy till morning.